SR&ED Capital Expenditures Policy

 Subsection 127(9) Definition of "second term shared-use-equipment"

-2.2.3 SR&ED capital expenditures as qualified SR&ED expenditures
+Paragraph 2900(11) Prescribed "first term shared-use-equipment"2.1.3 SR&ED capital expenditures as qualified SR&ED expenditures

 In addition, when a claimant purchases goods or services (other than where SR&ED work is performed on behalf of the claimant) from a person with whom the claimant does not deal at arm’s length at the time of the transaction, the amount of qualified SR&ED expenditures for ITC purposes may be restricted (see section 8.2).

-For more information on qualified SR&ED expenditures, please refer to the Total Qualified SR&ED Expenditures for Investment Tax Credit Purposes Policy.
+For more information on qualified SR&ED expenditures, refer to the Total Qualified SR&ED Expenditures for Investment Tax Credit Purposes Policy.

-Legislative References Income Tax Act
+Legislative References: Income Tax Act

-Paragraph 37(1)(b) Pool of deductible SR&ED expenditures – capital expenditures [Repealed]
+Paragraph 37(1)(b) Pool of deductible SR&ED expenditures – capital expenditures

 Subsection 127(9) Definition of "qualified expenditure"

-Legislative Reference Income Tax Regulations
+Legislative Reference: Income Tax Regulations

-3.1 Capital expenditures made after 2013 cannot be claimed
+3.1 Capital expenditures made before December 16, 2024, cannot be claimed

-Legislative References Income Tax Act
+Legislative References: Income Tax Act

-Paragraph 37(1)(b) Pool of deductible SR&ED expenditures – capital expenditures [Repealed]
+Paragraph 37(1)(b) Pool of deductible SR&ED expenditures – capital expenditures

 Subsection (37(1.2) Available for use

-3.1.1 Expenditures of a current nature
+3.1.1 Expenditures of a current nature incurred before December 16, 2024

-Legislative References Income Tax Act
+Legislative References: Income Tax Act

 Paragraph 37(8)(d) SR&ED expenditures specifically excluded